“Bright, breezy and popular with a hip crowd, this Victorian converted warehouse hotel makes an ideal city base”

 - A pleasingly informal atmosphere, thanks to friendly but excellent staff

 - Little extras in the 59 rooms: Ren toiletries, robes and hot-water bottles; Nespresso coffee machines and milk frothers in the Rooftop rooms

-- A social wine bar, tasty bar snacks and breakfast was a feast
+- The tasty breakfast was a feast

 - Its location: you’re an easy walk from St Paul’s, a bus ride from Hoxton and Brick Lane, and a short walk from the Tube.
 Or hire bikes from reception to spin all over London

 - The Rooftop rooms have amazing views over the London skyline from their balconies

 - The dinner situation changes periodically, from tapas bar to intimate restaurant - you might want to check when enquiring